-In particular, Mickey Thompson tires were intended for specialties like off-road racing, high-performance street tires and track racing.
+In particular, Mickey Thompson tires were intended for specialties like off-road racing, high-performance street tires, and track racing.
 They have become popular among drag racers, and many estimate that your tires will last anywhere from 15,000 to 30,000 miles on the street drag radials.
-Keep in mind, they constructed those tires differently from the other tires.
+Keep in mind that they constructed those tires differently from the other tires.

 5. Dick Cepek